Chih-Hung Wang Professor, Graduate Institute of Building and Planning, National Taiwan University

-“There are no 'natural' disasters in cities, just as there are no cities that exist independently of nature.”
+“There’s no such thing as a ‘natural’ disaster in the city, just as there’s no city that exists independently of nature.”

-The book revolves around three core themes: 1 the urban environment in the historical context; 2 the issue of urban-natural relations; and 3 (re) reshaping the urban-nature relationship.
-Content includes advanced readings and case studies on Bangladesh, Paris, Delhi, Rome, Cuba, Thailand, Los Angeles, Chicago, New Orleans, and Toronto.
-The author attempts to reintroduce the perspective of social science by examining the physical environment of urban nature, cities and cities.
-This book is of great value to students and scholars of environmental studies, urban studies and planning.
+The book centers on three core themes: 1) Urban environments within historical contexts; 2) Issues in urban-nature relations; 3) (Re)configuring urban-nature relations.
+It includes advanced readings and case studies addressing Bangladesh, Paris, Delhi, Rome, Cubatão, Thailand, Los Angeles, Chicago, New Orleans, and Toronto.
+The author seeks to reintroduce a social science perspective in examining urban nature, cities, and the built environment.
+This book offers significant value for students and scholars in environmental studies, urban studies, and planning.

 People tend to perceive “city” and “nature” as opposites.
 In reality, nature has always played a supporting role in the process of urban development.
 The true challenge lies in how we coexist with it.
 In the early stages of urban planning, resource allocators often used land zoning to separate ethnic groups, social classes, and genders.
 This approach entrenched spatial inequality and left marginalized communities more vulnerable to disasters.